 RI.4.4.
-Determine the meaning of general academic and domain- specific words or phrases in a text relevant to a grade 4 topic EERI.4.4.
-Determine meaning of words in context.
-Level IV Students will: EERI.4.4.
-Use context to determine a missing word from a sentence.
+Determine the meaning of general EERI.4.4.
+Determine meaning of Level IV Students will: academic and domain- specific words or words in context.
+EERI.4.4.
+Use context to determine a missing word from a sentence. phrases in a text relevant to a grade 4 topic or subject area.
 Ex.
 Given two or more sentences with one word missing, use context to identify the missing word from an array of choices. or subject area.
 Level III Students will: EERI.4.4.
 Determine meaning of words in context.
 Ex.
 Given a sentence from a shared reading of a social studies text containing a word with an unknown meaning, select from choices the meaning of the unknown word.
 Level II Students will: EERI.4.4.
 Identify two or more words that are related to one another.
 Ex.
 Given a word from the text, identify two or more related words from a list provided by the teacher.
 Level I Students will: EERI.4.4.
 Given a word, touch or look at a picture, object, or other representation that represents the word.
 Ex.
 Touch a picture that represents a given word when given a choice of two (one related and one unrelated).
 RI.4.5.
-Describe the overall structure (e.g., chronology, comparison, cause/effect, and problem/solution) of events, ideas, EERI.4.5.
-Identify a structure of the text. (e.g., chronology, comparison, cause/effect, and problem/solution) Level IV Students will: EERI.4.5.
-Identify multiple structures of the text. concepts, or information in a text or part of a text. , Level III Students will: EERI.4.5.
-Identify the chronological structure of a text (first, then, next).
+Describe the overall structure (e.g., EERI.4.5.
+Identify a structure of the Level IV Students will: chronology, comparison, cause/effect, and text. (e.g., chronology, comparison, EERI.4.5.
+Identify multiple structures of the text. problem/solution) of events, ideas, cause/effect, and problem/solution) concepts, or information in a text or part of Level III Students will: EERI.4.5.
+Identify the chronological structure of a text (first, then, next). a text.
 Ex.
 Given sentence strips from a science text, place events or changes in chronological order (e.g., water, cold, ice).
 Level II Students will: EERI.4.5.
 Given the chronology of the text, complete the missing parts.
 Ex.
 Insert missing elements that are provided into an incomplete chart to complete the chronology (e.g., direction chart for routine activity).
 Ex.
 Given the first step from a text, tell what happened next.
 Ex.
 Reminded of one thing that happened in a text, point to what happened next from two choices.
 Level I Students will: EERI.4.5.
 Given a chronological step from the text, identify what happens next.
 Ex.
 Touch the icons that show the order of what happens.
 Ex.
 Eye gaze at the informational text to identify the end of the story.
 RI.4.6.
-Compare and contrast a firsthand and secondhand account of the same event or topic; describe the differences in focus and the information provided.
+Compare and contrast a firsthand EERI.4.6.
+Compare and contrast Level IV Students will: and secondhand account of the same event or topic; describe the differences in focus first-hand and second-hand account of an event.
 EERI.4.6.
-Compare and contrast first-hand and second-hand account of an event.
-Level IV Students will: EERI.4.6.
 Compare how a first-hand account is different from a second-hand account.
 Ex.
-Given two versions of an event, one firsthand "I" account and one second hand "he" account, identify differences.
+Given two versions of an event, one firsthand "I" account and one second hand "he" account, identify differences. and the information provided. or an event.
 Level III Students will: EERI.4.6.
 Identify a first-hand account of an event.
 Ex.
 Identify an account in which the speaker uses "I" in reference to the events as a first-hand account.
 Ex.
 Choose between a class-created text and a commercially available text.
 Level II Students will: EERI.4.6.
 Recognize a first-hand account of something the students have read.
 Level I Students will: